-At the UT Center for Advanced Medical Simulation, physicians and students attain not only improvement in individual skills but also learn and practice team skills that are essential for patient safety.
-This type of training improves critical thinking, decision making, and clinical techniques all without risk to a real patient.
+At the UT Center for Advanced Medical Simulation, physicians, students, and other members of the healthcare team attain not only improvement in individual skills, but also learn and practice team skills that are essential for patient safety.
+This type of multi-faceted, orchestrated training improves critical thinking, decision making, and clinical techniques - all without imparting risk to a real patient.

-The mission of the center is to add a new dimension to the training of physicians, residents, medical students, and clinical staff of the University of Tennessee Graduate School of Medicine and the University of Tennessee Medical Center as well as to improve the quality of care in our community by making state-of-the-art simulated training available to physicians and other healthcare providers across the region.
+The mission of the UT Center of Advanced Medical Simulation is to add a new dimension to the training of physicians, residents, medical students, and clinical staff of the University of Tennessee Graduate School of Medicine (UTGSM) and the University of Tennessee Medical Center (UTMC) as well as to improve the quality of care in our community by making state-of-the-art simulated training available to physicians and other healthcare providers across the region.

 The center's primary goal is to continual improvement in quality of patient care and safety through education, practice, and assessment.

 It is estimated by 2015, simulation will comprise 1/3 of time spent in medical education.

 Simulation presents a risk-free environment where the welfare of patients is not at stake and allows learners to be immersed in the challenges of patient care under the supervision of expert physicians.

 The use of human patient simulators allow imitation of the sophistication and complexity of the human body and foster learning in this risk-free environment.